 Field Description Virtual Drive Name field Check this check box to enable a specified password expiry duration and complete the following: Password Expiry Duration - Set the number of days for the password to expire.
-Virtual Drive Size Disk Group Policy drop-down list Select an existing Disk Group policy from the Disk Group Policy drop-down list or click + to add a new Disk Group policy to specify local disks.
-See Disk Group Policy, on page 89.
+Virtual Drive Strip Size The size of each strip, in KB.
+M2 RAID controller supports only 32K and 64K.
+Other RAID controllers support 64k, 128k, 256k, 612k, and 1024k.
+Disk Group Policy drop-down list Select an existing Disk Group policy from the Disk Group Policy drop-down list or click + to add a new Disk Group policy to specify local disks.
+See Disk Group Policy, on page 87.
 Note If two virtual drives are created and associated to the same Disk Group policy, they will share the same virtual drive group space.
 Access Policy drop-down list Select from the options listed.
 Read Policy drop-down list Select from the options listed.
 Write Policy drop-down list Select from the options listed.
 IO Policy drop-down list Select from the options listed.
 Drive Cache drop-down list Select from the options listed.
 Expand to available check box Expands the virtual drive size to use maximum capacity available on the disks.
-Boot Drive check box Sets the virtual drive you are creating as a boot drive.
-Note You cannot have more than one boot drive.
-Set disks in JBOD state to Unconfigured Good check box Sets the disks which are in JBOD state to unconfigured good state before they are used for virtual drive creation.
+Boot Drive check box Sets the virtual drive you are creating as a boot driveNoteYou cannot have more than one boot drive Set disks in JBOD state to Unconfigured Good check box Sets the disks which are in JBOD state to unconfigured good state before they are used for virtual drive creation.
 Enable Full Disk Encryption check box Creates virtual drive from unused physical drives.